ImAnEnvoy/myPLP_Portfolio_Assignment/README.md

 This assignment was carried out to showcase my understanding/skills, projects and contact information in a clean, organized manner, and a visually appealing layout by building a simple, responsive, accessible, and SEO-friendly portfolio webpage using only raw HTML5 and CSS.

 ## Features
-  - Semantic HTML5 structure for accessibility
+  - **Semantic HTML**: Properly structured with meaningful elements
+  - **No Dependencies**: Pure HTML/CSS
+  - **Fully Responsive**: Works on all device sizes from mobile to desktop
   - Clean and beginner-friendly CSS
-  - Fully responsive design
   - Organized code with comments and best practices
-  - No external libraries or frameworks used #File Structure 📁 project-root
+  - No external libraries or frameworks used #File Structure

+## File Structure
+portfolio/

-├── index.html      # Main HTML & CSS file
+├── index.html # Main HTML file

+├── styles.css # Main CSS file

-└── README.md       # Project documentation
+└── README.md # Documentation

 ### Sections Included
   - Header – Developer name and brief title